ReBarrington/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach() allows the mutation of the original array while .map() returns a new array.

 2. What is the difference between a function and a method?

+Methods have a “receiver,” or something to the left of the dot… In JavaScript, a method is a function that belongs to an object.

 3. What is closure?

+Closure refers to an enclosed function with references to its surrounding state.

 4. Describe the four rules of the 'this' keyword.

+  1. window binding - global scope... the value of this inside of that function will be the window object
+  2. implicit binding - Whenever a function is called by a preceding dot, the object before that dot is this.
+  3. explicit binding - Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+  4. new binding: using the new keyword constructs a new object and 'this' points

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent.

 ## Project Set up